Passes and tickets can be purchased and/or picked up from the Milford Theatre Box Office:

-The Milford Readers and Writers Festival aims to inspire and ignite conversations between people who love to read books and people who write them.
+The Milford Readers and Writers Festival aims to inspire conversations between people who love to read books and people who write them.
 Building on the timeless tradition of story telling and the participatory energy of book clubs, we focus on the readers by inviting them to share their insights, queries, and responses directly with the authors.

-Milford is an historic town in northeastern Pennsylvania, situated on the upper Delaware River, right near where New York, New Jersey and Pennsylvania meet, only 75 miles from New York City.
+Milford is a historic town in northeastern Pennsylvania, situated on the upper Delaware River, right near where New York, New Jersey and Pennsylvania meet, only 75 miles from New York City.
 Milford is the north gate to the 70,000-acre Delaware Water Gap National Park with its trails, waterfalls and river access.
 Milford is often referred to as the birthplace of the American Conservation Movement.